 We also offer an intensive treatment program for adults, adolescents, and children with OCD and related anxiety conditions.
 This program utilizes the same Cognitive Behavioral Therapy that we use in our standard outpatient program, and is designed to provide specialized intensive treatment to individuals for whom traditional outpatient therapy is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about intensive outpatient treatment for OCD and related anxiety conditions, click here.

 About the OCD Center of Los Angeles

 The OCD Center of Los Angeles is a private outpatient treatment center specializing in CBT for the treatment of OCD and related anxiety based conditions.
+We have ten therapists on staff, all of whom are either licensed or registered, and all of who specialize in CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
 We have offices at four locations in Southern California:

 - Woodland Hills

 - Santa Barbara